SurajDonthi/Neural-Networks-from-Scratch/NN with Numpy 1/Neural_Networks_for_Absolute_beginners_Part_1_Introduction.md

 Whether you want to work in the industry or academia, you will be working, tweaking and playing with the models for which you need to have a clear understanding.
 Both the industry and the academia expect you to have full clarity of these concepts including the math.

-In this series of tutrials, I'll make it extremely simple to understand Neural Networks by providing step by step explanation.
+In this series of tutorials, I'll make it extremely simple to understand Neural Networks by providing step by step explanation.
 Also, the math you'll need will be the level of high school.

 Let us start with the nemesis of artificial neural networks and gain some inspiration as to how it evolved.